 Shored construction is permitted by the AASHTO LRFD Bridge Design Specifications; however, per Article 6.10.1.1.1a of those specifications, it is not recommended for composite bridges.
-Per the Commentary, "Shored composite bridges that are known to have been constructed in Germany did not retain the composite action.
-Furthermore, there is an increased likelihood of significant tensile stresses occurring in the concrete deck at permanent support points when shored construction is used."
+Per the commentary, "there has been limited research on the effects of concrete creep on composite steel girders under large dead loads.
+Also, there have been only a very limited number of demonstration bridges built with shored construction in the U.S.